cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 The situation can actually be worse still -- in some cases the OOM killer may not fire at all.
-In March 2026, Matt Fleming at Cloudflare [reported](https://lore.kernel.org/r/20260303115358.1323188-1-matt@readmodwrite.com) 20 to 30 minute brownouts on production machines with 377 GiB of RAM and a 377 GiB zram device, with the OOM killer never once triggering.
-The cause is a direct consequence of zram's block device architecture:
-`should_reclaim_retry()` estimates reclaimable memory by checking how many swap slots are free.
-With disk-backed swap, a free slot genuinely means a page can be written there without consuming more RAM.
-With zram, a 377 GiB device at 10% usage reports ~340 GiB of free slots -- but filling them requires physical RAM the system doesn't have.
-The estimate is off by orders of magnitude, `should_reclaim_retry()` keeps returning true, and the kernel spins in direct reclaim indefinitely.
+In March 2026, Matt Fleming at Cloudflare [reported](https://lore.kernel.org/r/20260303115358.1323188-1-matt@readmodwrite.com) 20 to 30 minute brownouts on production machines, with the OOM killer never once triggering.
+The cause is a direct consequence of zram's block device architecture. `should_reclaim_retry()` estimates reclaimable memory by checking free swap slots.
+With disk-backed swap, a free slot means a page can land there without consuming more RAM.
+With zram, the device is thin-provisioned: it reports its full configured size as available capacity, even when the physical RAM that would back those slots is exhausted.
+A 377 GiB device at 10% usage reports ~340 GiB of free slots -- but writing to them requires RAM the system no longer has. `should_reclaim_retry()` keeps returning true, and the kernel spins in direct reclaim indefinitely.
 And even when the OOM killer does eventually fire, it is not the clean escape valve many expect.

 You might think: if the system is swapping heavily to disk, responsiveness is already ruined.
 I'd rather have the system OOM kill a process than slowly